DSC-Capstone/2024-25/syllabus.md

 - Many methodology lessons will have an accompanying "methodology assignment", due the following Monday.
 See the [Assignments](#assignments-and-grades) section for more details.
 - The methodology TAs will hold office hours throughout the week to answer any questions with methodology content (or even your domain work, for that matter).

 Note that on **Monday, September 30th, we will hold a "traditional" introductory lecture during the scheduled lecture slots, and you should plan to attend**.
-The first methodology lesson will be released on Tuesday, October 1st.
+The first methodology lesson will also be released on Monday, September 30th.

 {: .red }
 **We will not be using the "lab" component of the course that appears on WebReg, nor will we be using the "lecture" component after Monday, Sept 30th.**

 ### Discussion (Domain)

 Each week, you will meet with your domain mentor for an hour in discussion section.
-You can see the time and location of your discussion meeting on the [Enrollment](https://dsc-capstone.org/enrollment) page.  **Attendance in discussion section is mandatory, and you must notify your mentor in advance if you can't make it in a particular week.** (If you have a permanent time conflict with your discussion section, you should switch to another domain.)
+You can see the time of your discussion meeting on the [Enrollment](https://dsc-capstone.org/enrollment) page.  **Attendance in discussion section is mandatory, and you must notify your mentor in advance if you can't make it in a particular week.**

 Each week, your domain mentor will assign you a combination of readings and tasks to complete, along with "participation" questions to answer to ensure that you've engaged with the material.
 You must complete these participation questions **24 hours before discussion**, as your responses to them will drive the class discussion.
 Your mentor may provide you with specific participation questions to answer; if not, you should answer [these](../assignments/participation/q1) "default" participation questions.
 You should complete the other tasks they assign you before discussion as well, though you may not have to submit them anywhere.
 Later in the quarter, you will brainstorm project proposals in discussion as well.

 Note that discussion section will consist of **discussion**, not lecture.
 As such, **if you do not ask questions in discussion section, no discussion will occur.** To get the most out of the capstone program, you should actively participate in discussion section.
 In the workplace, you will often need to communicate with your coworkers and ask questions when you don't understand things, and the same is true here.